Elm, ACCOLADE® ('Morton')

 Ulmus davidiana var. japonica

-Elm — ACCOLADE® ('Morton') (Ulmus davidiana var. japonica) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–60 ft tall and 35–40 ft wide, and needs low to medium water.
+Elm, ACCOLADE® ('Morton') (Ulmus davidiana var. japonica) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–60 ft tall and 35–40 ft wide, fast-growing, needs low to medium water, and prefers full sun.
 No scale; elm leaf beetle resistant.

 Photos